Bcopeland64/ML-Zoomcamp-Capstone-Project/README.md

 - Run the notebooks first
 - Then run the train.py and predict.py scripts independently
 - Create the Docker environment from the Dockerfile if you want to run Docker locally
-- If you don't want to hold via Docker locally, you can follow the instructions from the link below to host on PythonAnywhere for free
+- If you don't want to host via Dockerlocally, then you can follow the instructions from the link below to host on PythonAnywhere for free

 ## Hosting